-We offer a variety of massage modalities and Rolfing® services that are specifically customized for each individual client's needs.
+We offer a variety of massage modality services that are specifically customized for each individual client's needs.

-Swedish, Deep Tissue, Myofacial, Sports, Injury Management and Rehab, Ashiatsu Oriental Bar Massage, Thai Massage, Sports Tui-Na, Cupping Therapy, Reflexology, Reiki, Craniosacral Therapy, Prenatal, and more.
+Swedish, Deep Tissue, Myofacial, Sports, Injury Management and Rehab, Ashiatsu Oriental Bar Massage, Thai Massage, Sports Tui-Na, Cupping Therapy, Reflexology, Reiki, Craniosacral Therapy, Prenatal, Pediatric / Infant Massage and more.

 Trigger Point Therapy- Addresses areas of hyper- irritable tissues that send so many signals to the spinal cord that it becomes overwhelmed.
 Trigger points have a sensation of burning, cold or grabbing.
 By finding the instigating area of pain, correct pressure or positional release techniques are used to release the tension.

 Myofascial Release- Addresses movement restrictions and pain at the fascial level.
 Often paired with skin rolling and functional stretching, this therapy can facilitate increased range of motion, improved scar mobility, decreased localized pain levels in old or new injuries and increased tissue health during the healing process.

 Reflexology- An alternative therapeutic treatment with a history going back thousands of years.
 It is based on the premise that there are zones and reflex areas in the feet which correspond to all the glands, organs, and parts of the body.
 With techniques unique to reflexology pressure is applied to these reflexes which can relieve stress, improve circulation, and help promote overall wellness.